Thomas B. Manuel: Early life

 Seeking adventure and angered by Pancho Villa's raid on a New Mexico town, at 17, he enlisted in the army, and saw action in the Mexican Expedition of 1916, remaining in the army afterward, he eventually saw action in France during World War I.

-Following his discharge from the army, Manuel attended the University of Illinois, earning a degree in animal husbandry, and setting out start a farm in Palm Beach County, Florida, near modern-day Delray Beach.
+Following his discharge from the army, Manuel attended the University of Illinois, earning a degree in animal husbandry, and set out to start a farm in Palm Beach County, Florida, near modern-day Delray Beach.
 He would ultimately settle further south, in Fort Lauderdale, where he and his wife Margaret would start a family.
 Daughter Ann was born in 1926.
 A second child died as an infant.
 Son and namesake Thomas Brown Manuel, Junior, was born in 1928.

 Civic leadership

 To house their growing family, the Manuels bought a house at 543 Victoria Park Road from William Reed, a prominent South Florida pioneer and politician.
 Reed and Manuel became close friends, with Reed serving as mentor to Manuel.
 Reed encouraged Manuel's increasing involvement in the civic affairs of Fort Lauderdale.
 Manuel served a two-years term as mayor beginning in 1937.

 After serving as a mayor, he re-entered the military and obtained a commission in 1940.
 He served with the 77th Infantry Division in the Pacific, seeing combat at Guam, Leyte Gulf, and Iwo Jima.
 In 1945, Manuel, who had been promoted to full colonel and would lead troops as they spent 45 consecutive days aboard ship under kamikaze attacks before participating in an amphibious landing on Okinawa.

 Finally retiring from the army in 1946, Manuel returned to Fort Lauderdale, and resumed his involvement in public affairs, joining and serving as an officer in local Rotary and Kiwanis organizations, as well as supporting various political causes.
 He began a "second career" as a banking executive, eventually helping found and serving as a director at five separate banks, including Barnett Bank of Port Everglades, later Barnett Bank of Broward County.
 Barnett would, in time, become part of NationsBank, which ultimately became Bank of America, the largest bank in the world.